Written by Tenley Haraldson. Medically reviewed by board-certified dermatologist Dr. Julie Jackson MD, FAAD.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-Consider visiting a dermatologist for patch testing, which is a fairly accurate method for determining contact allergens.
+Pro tip: Ask your dermatologist about patch testing, a fairly accurate method for determining contact allergens.

 2. Consider Medical Testing

-In rare cases, chronic, itchy skin is a symptom of greater problems like iron deficiency, thyroid autoimmunity, and certain diseases.
-Seek medical attention if the scratching is so persistent that it lasts longer than 6 weeks.
+In rare cases, chronically itchy skin is a symptom of greater problems like iron deficiency, thyroid issues, and certain diseases.
+If the scratching is persistent and lasts longer than 6 weeks, seek medical attention.